Signed/Listed players in 2019

 Alicia Stanley – A smart footballer who makes effective decisions, especially when transitioning from defence to attack, Stanley will play her first season in ThunderW despite being part of the group (injured) for the whole of 2018.

-Tayla Thorn – Recognised for being athletic and providing plenty of run with her elite endurance, Thorn has AFLW experience with the Adelaide Crows and will be a dynamic addition to the ThunderW line up.
+Tayla Thorn – Recognised for being athletic and providing plenty of run with her elite endurance, has AFLW experience with the Adelaide Crows (2017) and will once again be a dynamic addition to the 2019 ThunderW line-up.

 Deni Varnhagen – An inaugural Adelaide Crow and dual AFLW premiership player.
 Back for her second season with NT Thunder in the VFLW, the speedy winger adds valuable experience and skill to the line-up.
 Will play many roles throughout the season but will spend time as an inside midfielder in 2019.

 Celina Whan – A premiership player in her first season with the Darwin Buffettes, comes from a volleyball background.
 Will fill the role of a key forward in her first season at VFLW level but also has the ability to play down back.

 Jaylah Williams – Solid, medium-sized defender from Katherine where she played in Eastside FC’s premiership in 2018.
 Also plays for the Darwin Buffaloes FC in the NTFL.